Modbus-Monitor/docs/docs/products/xpf/user-guide.md

 **The application window contains five main areas:**

 !!! tip "Cross-Reference with Screenshot and Diagram"
-    Each numbered section (**①②③④⑤**) in the annotated screenshot and Mermaid diagram above corresponds to the detailed descriptions below.
+    Each numbered section (**①②③④⑤**) in the annotated screenshot and the diagram above corresponds to the detailed descriptions below.
 Use these visual guides to quickly locate features in the actual application.

 #### ① Quick Access Toolbar